RuiArmada/Projeto_SO/manual/manual.md

 # How to Use

 ## Help
-* Type `ajuda`, on the server side of the application (./argus), to be shown the help menu.
+* Type `help`, on the server side of the application (./argus), to be shown the help menu.

 ## Task Execution
 * Use any bash comand on the server side of the application (./argus).